banhpete/Notes-on-Back-End-Topics/README.md

 -When writing models, consider what type of data you want for each field/column, and also consider how the models relate to other models.
 -When relating a model to another:
   - Use django.db.models.ForeignKey for Many-to-one relationships
+    - For many to one relationships, the entity that has the foreign key should be the one that many of them belongs to one.
+For example, in the relationship between cars and manufactuers, the car should have the foreign key.
+Think of it from an SQL perspective, a column should not have multiple ID's.
+If we asked the manufactuer to hold the foreign keys of all cars, how could it fit in one column.
   - Use django.db.models.ManyToManyField for many to many relationships
-  - Use django.db.models.OneToOneField for one to one relationships
+    - For many to many relationships, essentially what is happening is that we have a secondary table that is connecting two other tables together.
+When we are setting this up for two entities, only one entity needs to have the many to many field.
+  - Use django.db.models.OneToOneField for one to one relationships -When we are ready to write the model, we begin with writing the class, and then adding in different fields.
+A field seems to be a class which we can give field options to, and other additional parameters.

 ## Oauth
 Oauth is an open standard authorization protocol that stands for Open Authorization, and describes how a user can grant a website/application access to their information on another website/application (think Google, Facebook, etc) so that they can use.
 It is **important**  to note that Oauth has nothing to do with authentication, it is not confirming/validating the identity of person at all, it is just authorizing an application to make API requests on a user's behalf, the application is not validating the user is.. well the user.
 If we think about it, when a website uses OAuth to access your google info and you're already logged in, you don't actually have to log in again, there is no authenication!